 This activity was performed to make sure the project covers the most used and diverse authoring tools in public sector in EU.
 There are cultural and historical differences between member states, regions and types of agencies around what kind of authoring tools is being mostly used.

-Some prefer licensed products, other open source, in some regions large ICT suppliers provide their own authoring tools, whereas in other regions there is a clear divide between the producer of a authoring tool and the partners or suppliers of website development.
-Moreover, in some markets there are basic templates for government websites, in others every government website is made from scratch.
+Some prefer licensed products, other open-source, in some regions large ICT suppliers provide their own authoring tools, whereas in other regions there is a clear divide between the producer of an authoring tool and the partners or suppliers of website development.
+Moreover, in some markets there are basic templates for government websites, in others, every government website is made from scratch.

-The methodology and result of the market analysis is presented here.
+The methodology and result of the market analysis are presented here.

 |Id_country||ISO 3166 code for the country|